What is the structure of SOUTH BOULDER LITTLE LEAGUE baseball?

 Where are South Boulder Little League games played?

-Majors and Intermediate teams will play other teams in the North Metro area so some travel will be required.
+Majors and Minors teams will play other teams in the Boulder area so some travel will be required.
 Home games are played at the A7 fields.

 Rookies and T-ball teams will use the fields at A7, Martin Park, and Eisenhower.